kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 This section will describe all the actions you'll need to take for the Any% Glitchless run.

 Notation:
-¤ indicates a trick to be done
-> indicates a level up to be done
+- ^ indicates a level up to be done
-} indicates an inventory/equipment action to be done
+- } indicates an inventory/equipment action to be done
-) indicates an item upgrade to perform
+- ) indicates an item upgrade to perform at a workbench

 Conversation Notes:
-If no conversation choices are specified, spamming will work (this chooses all 1 options).
+- If no conversation choices are specified, spamming will work (this chooses all 1 options).
-A | indicates a break in the conversation.
+- A | indicates a break in the conversation.
 You have to talk to the person again.
-A ¤ indicates a variable answer, such as in reciting the Sith Code.
+- A * indicates a variable answer, such as in reciting the Sith Code.
-A #¤ indicates a Persuade check that may fail.
+- A #* indicates a Persuade check that may fail.
-A #xY indicates repeat that option Y times, as in Gadon Thek's first conversation.
+- A #xY indicates repeat that option Y times, as in Gadon Thek's first conversation.

 **Jump to a Section:**
 - [Endar Spire](#endar-spire)